habitry/habitry_source/Habitry.md

 ### Creating a Culture of Change
 Habitry is about bringing together a group of clients ready to change their lifestyle, communicating with that group in the right way, and explicitly and transparently creating a culture of change.
 The evidence-based foundations for creating this culture were designed based on Self-Determination Theory (Deci & Ryan, 2004), the theoretical framework for habit-formation proposed by Wood and Neil (2007), empathetically understanding the limitations of clients’ healthful decision-making ability by understanding ego-depletion (Baumeister, Bratslavsky, Muraven & Tice, 1998), process-goal setting from Achievement Goal Theory (Ames, 1992), the Stages of Change (and their limitations) from the Transtheoretical Model (Prochaska & Norcross, 2002) and how humans learn confidence by modeling from Social Cognitive Theory (Bandura, 1977).
-These theories and approaches have also been at the heart of my practice as a personal trainer, strength coach, nutritionist, sport psychology student and intern with hundreds of successful clients for the last 8+ years.
+These theories and approaches were also  at the heart of Stevo's practice as a personal trainer, strength coach, nutritionist, sport psychology student and intern with hundreds of successful clients for the last 8+ years.
 In the real world, this application comes down to four simple steps to accumulating a desired behavior:

 1. Start ridiculously small.
 2. Do it every day.
 3. Reflect on it every day.